batocera-linux/batocera.linux/batocera-Changelog.md

 ### Dev
 - linux kernel for x86_64 to 6.5
 - linux kernel for RPI to 6.1.47
-- linux kernel for most ARM SBCs to 6.1.49
+- linux kernel for most ARM SBCs to 6.1.50
 - linux kernel for Rockchip RK3566/RK3568 to 6.4.12
 - xf86-video-amdgpu to 23.0.0
 - xf86-video-ati to 22.0.0
 - xwayland to 23.1.2
-- Enable exFAT and NTFS Linux kernel drivers on x86_64
+- enable exFAT and NTFS Linux kernel drivers on x86_64
 - bluez to 5.68
 - wildmidi to 0.4.5
 - vulkan stack to 1.3.257